-- Introduces the value innovation framework and its applicability to credit unions;
+- Introduce the value innovation framework and its applicability to credit unions;

-- Furnishes examples of value innovation at work in the financial services marketplace; and
+- Furnish examples of value innovation at work in the financial services marketplace;

-- Provides a set of tools that can be used to revitalize credit unions’ strategy development.
+- Provide a set of tools that can be used to revitalize credit unions’ strategy development.

 What are the credit union implications?